 3. The Parents of Martin Richard, an 8-Yea-Old Killed in the Bombing, Told Wahlberg Not to Depict Their Family

 Bill and Denise Richard, the parents of Martin Richard, the 8-year-old Dorchester boy who was one of the three victims, requested that they not be depicted in the film.
-The Boston Globe reports that Richard was supposed to be a major part of the script, so the writers had to rework it without them.
+The Boston Globe reports that Richard was supposed to be a major part of the script, so the writers had to rework it without his death depicted.

 Wahlberg told the Globe that the parents weren’t happy with Sherman and Wedge’s Boston Strong book.
 Wahlberg said that Patriots Day isn’t directly based on that book, but the producers followed their requests.